-Nobunaga's Ambition is the first in a long-running series of historical strategy games set against Japan's Warring States era.
-Its title refers to Nobunaga Oda, one of the most powerful warlords of the era, who was on a path to unifying Japan under his rule until his assassination in 1682.
+Nobunaga's Ambition is the second in a long-running series of historical strategy games set against Japan's Warring States era.
+Its title refers to Nobunaga Oda, one of the most powerful warlords of the era, who was on a path to unifying Japan under his rule until his assassination in 1582.
 In the game, the player attempts to do what Nobunaga could not, and unite all of Japan.

 The player may choose from four campaign scenarios including:

 - Battle for the East (beginning in 1560)

 - Daimyo Power Struggles (1560)

 - Ambition Untamed (1571)

 In each scenario, the player must first select a daimyo to play as, and also determine the daimyo's statistics, which are defined by Health, Ambition, Luck, Charm, and IQ.
 Each statistic is ranked on a hundred-point scale.
 The progression of time is structured in a turn-based manner.
 When in the map view, the passing of a turn corresponds to a change in season, and each turn during battle corresponds to the passing of a single day.
 As time passes, daimyos and officers age and will eventually die of natural causes.
 As the game progresses, the player must allocate resources to raise a capable military force, encourage a productive economy to support both military and civilian expansion, and support the peasants in order to sustain their respect and loyalty.

 Battles take place in maps that are divided into 5x10 grids with terrain types such as hills, mountains, villages, rivers, plains, and castles.
 The player may achieve victory in battle through numerous means, among which include forcing the enemy to retreat, destroying the enemy command unit, outlasting an invading force, or prolonging battle until the opposing force has exhausted its supplies.